godber/software_dev_templates_and_checklists/README.md

-# software_dev_templates_and_checklists
-Publicly shared Software Templates and Checlists
+#Publicly shared Software Templates and Checklists

 A recent [Fog Creek blog post with a Code Review Checklist](http://blog.fogcreek.com/increase-defect-detection-with-our-code-review-checklist-example/) has made me wish there was a repository of public Software Development